erard22/spring-boot-camel-bug-demo/README.md

         </dependency>
 ```

-To the example the mocking of the mocking of camel endpoints doesn't work anymore.
+gets added to the project the mocking of camel endpoints doesn't work anymore.